BUYING A CHILD SAFETY SEAT OR BOOSTER SEAT

 Outgrowing Their Current Car Seat

 Your child will eventually outgrow their current car seat based on either height or weight limits set by manufacturers (NHTSA guidelines).
-Always refer to these guidelines before upgrading them to another restraint system, like a booster seat.
+Always refer to these guidelines before upgrading to another restraint system, such as a booster seat.

-- Rear-facing infant seats: Replace when your baby reaches the maximum weight limit (usually around 22-35 pounds) specified by manufacturer instructions.
+• Rear-facing infant seats: Replace when your baby reaches the maximum weight limit specified in the manufacturer’s instructions (usually 22-35 pounds).

-- Convertible seats: Switch from rear-facing mode once they reach maximum height/weight requirements; then transition them into forward-facing position until exceeding those limits again (typically up to 65 pounds).
+• Convertible seats: Switch from rear-facing mode once they reach the maximum height/weight requirements; then transition them to forward-facing position until they exceed those limits again (typically up to 65 pounds).

 After an Accident